 - Your dishwasher shares a common drain with the kitchen sink.
 So if you have a garbage disposal, don’t forget to run it beforehand for a clear drain.
 You might not want to ruin your dishes, right?

 - Be smart!
 Save electricity and water!
-Don’t use your dishwasher until its completely full.
+Don’t use your dishwasher until it’s completely full.
 This way it will be used only when really required.
 This will increase its life.
 No, we don’t mean to say that you need to pile your dishes too high or tight.
 That will not help in cleaning your dishes properly.

 - Don’t prewash!
-If you wash dishes thoroughly before placing it in the dishwasher then the detergent won’t be able to work properly.
+If you wash dishes thoroughly before placing them in the dishwasher then the detergent won’t be able to work properly.
 For detergent to work properly it will require a certain amount of residue.
 In other cases, it will just create foam.
 This can be harmful to the dishwasher’s efficiency and life as well.

 So now that you know how to clean and maintain your dishwasher, don’t forget to take care of it as it takes just 10-15 minutes of your time per month.
 Amazingly easy, isn’t it?

 If you like the post, then please share it!